Xanthorrhoea australis: Distribution

 This species can be found in the states of New South Wales, Australian Capital Territory, South Australia, Tasmania and Victoria.
 It is regarded as the most widely distributed species of the genus.
 It occurs on ancient, leached and nutrient-poor soils and is particularly sensitive to phosphorus, a common trait among Australian flora.
 It is also highly susceptible to the invasive soil-borne pathogen Phytophthora cinnamomi which causes dieback disease, or root rot.

 Uses

 Indigenous Australians soaked the flowering spikes in water to produce a sweet drink.
 The soft, white leaf bases were eaten as well as the growing point of the stem.
 The flower spike exudes a resin which could be used as an adhesive in the manufacture of tools and the stem used for the lower portion of a spear.
 Stems were also used to make a base for a fire-drill to start a fire.

 The resin was also collected and sent to commercial processors where it was made into lacquer for furniture of cabinet makers.
+Dye maker and inventor Eady Hart was known to use grass trees to make fire starters as a way to supplement her pension.

 In 1915 there was considerable consternation over the realisation that German agents had been buying “immense quantities of grass tree gum for the past quarter of a century”, presumably for the purpose of manufacturing explosives.
 The explosive containing grass tree resin was reported as more explosive than dynamite in experiments at the time.